Skip to content

 • NorFab log records propagate according to the parent's logging config unless the parent config chooses otherwise.

-• If the parent wants NorFab-style JSON process files, it can call the same helper that nfcli uses.
+• If the parent wants NorFab-style JSON process files, it can opt in with configure_logging=True or call NorFab.setup_logging(name=...) explicitly.

 Broker And Workers¤

-Broker and worker process entrypoints should configure their own process log file with the helper and apply the inventory logging template in that process.
+Broker and worker implementations in norfab/core/broker.py and norfab/core/worker.py should configure their own process log file with the helper and apply the logging template from their received inventory in that process.

 This removes the need for broker/worker child processes to share a log file through the parent NFAPI process.
-Existing queue logging can be removed or kept temporarily as compatibility during migration, but the target design is direct per-process logging setup.
+Existing queue logging is removed; the target design is direct per-process logging setup.

 If the inventory configures external handlers, each broker or worker process uses those handlers independently.
 For example, a SysLogHandler configured in inventory sends records from every process to syslog, while the default file handler still writes a process-specific JSONL file.